robot5000-design/ms3/README.md

 - Free background image supplied from pixabay.com and are free to use without attribution.

+- In future it seems that it would be better to use this method shown [in the Flask documentation](https://flask.palletsprojects.com/en/1.1.x/patterns/packages/) or Flask Blueprints to allow this project to scale up with more features.

 - My Mentor for their time and advice.

 - Friends and family who tested the site.